 August 2017 - Present

-- Mentor junior technologists in best practices across a range of expertise.
+• Mentor junior technologists in best practices across a range of expertise, both within the department and across government.

-- Ensure the team has right processes in place to deliver quality solutions and are able to address problems at source.
+• Ensure the community has the correct processes in place to deliver quality solutions and can address problems at source.

 Lead Interface Developer - DigitasLBi (London)